Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 The surgery is a day case procedure and under local anaesthetic.
 Small wires are used to approximate and hold the fragments together.
 The wires are removed at 6 weeks in the clinic.
 A splint may be required to protect the joint at night time.

-Hand should be kept dry and clean until the wires are removed.
-One week after the procedure the dressing are reduced in the clinic and a splint is made by the hand therapist to protect the finger and the wires.
+The hand should be kept dry and clean until the wires are removed.
+One week after the procedure the dressings are reduced in the clinic and a splint is made by the hand therapist to protect the finger and the wires.
 At 6 weeks following the surgery, the wires are removed and the joint movements are guided by the hand therapist.

 diagram of mallet finger Ladan Hajipour